City of self-love: checking into the best spa hotels in Paris

 Nolinski Paris is a mere baguette poke from The Louvre, and it has a spa that’ll leave you looking as enigmatically content as the Mona Lisa.
 The wellness space is as svelte as the rest of the polished rooms and restaurants — and the cocktail bar, where piano singalongs often spontaneously occur — decked out in marble, granite and rich woods.
 But there’s a touch of fairy-dust, too, in the wall-length lightboxes displaying scenes of nature, flickering candles throughout and stars twinkling on treatment-room ceilings.

 Wizardry also lies in the therapists’ hands; using hi-tech MyBlend products, they buff and scrub, origami you into Yin yoga poses and strap on eerie yet effective LED-light masks.
-To round off your pampering, there’s the sauna, steam room, hot tub and pool circuit.
+To round off your pampering, there’s the sauna, steam room, hammam and 16-metre pool.

 Open from 9.30am to 8pm.